HidayatLahabu/SimgosAppData/README.md

     Windows: If deployed on Windows, re-clone the repository and repeat steps 2 to 7 above.

 Pro Tip: Fork this repository to stay up-to-date with the latest developments and enhancements in real time.

+Notes:
+NIK and other Identity Number, in frontend has been manipulate when display in table